 You are convicted of a crime.
 If you wind up in prison, you will not be able to draw benefits.
 However, there are some circumstances that are exceptions to this rule.
 An attorney will help you figure out if you can still qualify for benefits at some point, even if you have been convicted of criminal activities.

-At The Wilmer Law Firm, we can represent you in legal proceedings to challenge the validity of your denial.
 With many years of experience in this area, we know the key points to challenge for someone who has undergone the wrongful denial of their disability claim.
 With our extensive knowledge of Social Security disability laws and procedures, we can give you the best chance at gaining the benefits to which you should be entitled.

 Contact us for a free consultation to see how we can best approach your case and help you achieve a higher degree of financial stability in your life.